p1ng-request/docs/templates/Python/Python_Download_Image_from_URL.md

 **Author:** [Abraham Israel](https://www.linkedin.com/in/abraham-israel/)

-This template downloads an image from an URL.
+This template downloads an image from an URL and to display the results inside a notebook.

 ## Input